 Students may seek out internships that fit their interests, and professors are often a good starting point to discuss available opportunities.
 In addition, the Mayborn School of Journalism offers journalism internships and jobs at the UNT Career Center website.
 Students and alumni can log-in to see all listings for internships and part-time and full-time jobs.
 Students currently enrolled at UNT will use their EUID and password.
 Alumni can access the Eagle Network by registering.
 Directions can be found by selecting the alumni tab.

 Rachel Smith, UNT Career Development Specialist, is assigned to the Mayborn School of Journalism.
 Ms. Smith makes regular visits to the first floor of the GAB to meet with journalism students.
 To visit with her about careers, resume creation, or any related advice, please contact the Mayborn office for her scheduled times.
 The Mayborn office number is 940-565-2205.
+An appointment with her can also be made through the Career Center at 940-565-2105.

 Students must meet prerequisites and standards set by the Mayborn Graduate Institute of Journalism before enrolling in internships.
 Generally, students Internships must be approved in advance by the director of the Mayborn Graduate Institute or supervising professor, if other than the director.
 Students who obtain internships without approval are subject to immediate drop.